 There are some 3rd party services out there that will help you pay for various bills using a credit card.
 Essentially, you’ll be paying the 3rd party service with your credit card and they will send off a check on your behalf to pay for those various bills that don’t typically accept credit card payments directly.
 Typically the 3rd party service will charge a convenience fee of 2.5% to 3.0%, so you’ll have to take that into account when using this option to meet your minimum spend for credit cards.

 Probably the most well-known service is Plastiq.com.
 They charge a 2.5% fee for credit cards when you use them to pay for all sorts of things, like rent, college tuition, private schools, and business expenses.
 They make the 2.5% off of you using your credit card, and they send a check or make a bank transfer for payment on your behalf.
 One good thing about Plastiq is that they have a referral program where you can earn value towards waiving their processing fees.
 Go to Plastiq.com.

 Pre-Pay Bills That Accept Credit Cards

 It depends on your service provider, but most utility bills can be paid via credit card now.
-None of my service providers charge extra fees for payment via credit cards, but if you you’re serviced by a smaller provider you should definitely double check.
+Most service providers don’t charge extra fees for payment via credit cards, but if you’re serviced by a smaller provider you should definitely double check.

 I pay my electric, cell phone, and internet bills with a credit card.
 If allowed, you can opt to pay for multiple months in advance to help towards the minimum spending requirement.
 You’ll be left with a credit balance on your account, which will have charges deducted with each monthly cycle.